 A good financial situation is an intricate balancing act between how much you make and how much you spend.
-I am currently on a quest to find as many different ways as possible to make more money - just take a look at the massive collection of money making ideas that has been coming together, and you’ll see why I believe that anyone can make more money.
+I am currently on a quest to find as many different ways as possible to make more money - just take a look at the massive collection of extra money making ideas that has been coming together, and you’ll see why I believe that anyone can make more money.

 That said, the other side of the balance is equally important.
 And that is how you spend your money.
 Or rather, how you protect yourself from spending too much money.
 Without this balancing aspect, no matter how much you make, you will never have enough.

 Here’s what I do to live frugally and keep my spending in check.

 - Cook at home as often as possible: I love cooking exotic dishes once in a while.
 And I *hate* regular everyday cooking.
 I am a foodie and at the end of a busy day spending an hour in the kitchen to fix a plain (aka “healthy and nutritious”) meal just doesn’t feel like it is worth the effort.
 But I have been trying hard to get into the habit of cooking at least 5 times each week and some of the things I laid out in this article and this article have been coming in pretty handy.

 - Take lunch with me to work at least 3 times a week: This is one thing I am really proud of.
 Even during my bleakest unfrugal days, I have stuck with this schedule.
 It has been a little over

 a year5 years (!) since I started working, and in the entire period I think I have gone out for lunch more than twice a week only 4-5 timesless than a dozen times, and even during those weeks, the max I ate out was 3 times a week.